DanMaklen/dmSpellLearning/Readme.md

 - Learn spells gradually through study sessions
 - Almost all variables are configurable in the MCM
 - MCM Checklist for learning all spells (wil Spell Tome) in the game
-- No compatbility patch required for mods adding new spell tomes
-- Does not touch any spell tome or spell records.
-So should be compatible with any mods that alter those records.

 ## Mechanics
 ### Study Session